Abdul Gafur Baloch: Coaching career

 In March 1981, Baloch was appointed as the head coach of the Bangladesh B national team for the inaugural Bangladesh President's Gold Cup held in Dhaka.
 The team, referred to as Bangladesh Red, comprised players who had participated in the AFC Youth Championship under Baloch the previous month.
-Notable faces included Ashish Bhadra, Sheikh Mohammad Aslam, Hasanuzzaman Khan Bablu, and Lal Mohammad.
+Notable faces included Ashish Bhadra, Sheikh Mohammad Aslam, Hasanuzzaman Khan Bablu and Lal Mohammad.
 The team finished the group stages with 1–0 victories over both Oman XI and Thailand XI, while also securing a 1–1 draw with South Korea XI.
 In the semi-finals, the team defeated North Korea XI on penalties after a 1–1 draw.
 In the final held on 1 March, the Red team was defeated 2–0 by South Korea.
 Nonetheless, Baloch's Red team outshone Bangladesh's senior national team during the tournament, for which he was honored with the head coach duty for the Bangladesh national team in 1982.

 In February 1982, Baloch traveled back to his country of birth, Pakistan, as the head coach of the Bangladesh national team for the 1982 Quaid-e-Azam International Tournament held in Karachi.
 Baloch's team mainly consisting of players from the Red team of the previous year, disappointed during the tournament, suffering embarrassing defeats to Pakistan Junior national team 2–1 and Iran 9–0, the latter being the country's joint heaviest defeat.
 The team captained by Ashrafuddin Ahmed Chunnu finished the tournament bottom of the table with 2 points from 6 games.
 It was also reported that Baloch, who was granted Bangladeshi citizenship due to his contribution to the establishment of Abahani Krira Chakra, had traveled to Pakistan with a Bangladeshi passport.

-In 1984, Baloch joined the newly promoted First Division outfit, Muktijoddha Sangsad KC, marking an end to his decade-long stint as Brothers Union coach.
+In 1984, Baloch joined the newly promoted First Division outfit, Muktijoddha Sangsad, marking an end to his decade-long stint as Brothers Union coach.
 At Muktijoddha, Baloch nurtured the likes of Monem Munna and Shahinur Kabir Shimul, as the Freedom Fighters finished seventh and eighth, respectively, during his two seasons in charge.
 In 1986, he returned to Brothers where he ended his coaching career with a third-place finish.
 On 23 June 1987, a charity match was held between Abahani and Brothers Union on the occasion of his official retirement.
 The game ended in a 1–1 draw, with Abahani taking the lead through PremLal in the 24th minute before Mamun Babu equalized towards the game's conclusion.
 Baloch was also rewarded with Tk 2 lakh 50 thousand raised from the encounter, with which he would live out the rest of his life.